Bering Strait: Proposed crossing

 A physical link between Asia and North America via the Bering Strait nearly became a reality in 1864 when a Russian-American telegraph company began preparations for an overland telegraph line connecting Europe and America via the east.
 It was abandoned when the undersea Atlantic Cable proved successful.

 A further proposal for a bridge-and-tunnel link from eastern Russia to Alaska was made by French engineer Baron Loicq de Lobel in 1906.
 Czar Nicholas II of Russia issued an order authorising a Franco-American syndicate represented by de Lobel to begin work on the Trans-Siberian Alaska railroad project, but no physical work ever commenced.

 Suggestions have been made to construct a Bering Strait bridge between Alaska and Siberia.
-Despite the unprecedented engineering, political, and financial challenges, Russia green-lighted a US$65-billion TKM-World Link tunnel project in August 2011.
-If completed, the 103 km tunnel will be the world's longest.
+Despite the unprecedented engineering, political, and financial challenges, Russia green-lit a US$65-billion TKM-World Link tunnel project in August 2011.
+If completed, the 103 km tunnel would be the world's longest.
 China considered construction of a "China-Russia-Canada-America" railroad line that would include construction of a 200 km underwater tunnel that would cross the Bering Strait.

-Proposed dam
+Proposed geological engineering

 In 1956, the Soviet Union proposed to the US a joint bi-national project to warm the Arctic Ocean and melt some of the ice cap.
 As designed by Petr Borisov, the Soviet project called for a 90 km dam across the Bering Strait.
 It would block the cold Pacific current from entering the Arctic.
 By pumping low-salinity cold surface water across the dam to the Pacific, warmer and higher salinity sea water from the Atlantic Ocean would be introduced into the Arctic Ocean.
 However, citing national security concerns, the CIA and FBI experts opposed the Soviet plan by arguing that while the plan was feasible, it would compromise NORAD and thus the dam could be built at only an immense cost.
 Soviet scientist D. A. Drogaytsev also opposed the idea, stating that the sea north of the dam and north-flowing rivers in Siberia would become unnavigable year round, and the Gobi and other deserts would be extended to the northern Siberia coastline.

 American Charles P. Steinmetz (1865–1923) earlier proposed to widen the Bering Strait by removing St. Lawrence Island and parts of Seward and Chukotski Peninsulas.
 A strait 200 mi wide would let the Japan Current melt the Arctic Ocean.

 In the 21st century, a 300 km dam has also been proposed.
 However, the aim of the proposal is to preserve the Arctic ice cap against global warming.